macewanCS/lackingllamas/README.md

 ## License

-This software was created using the Laravel PHP Framework which is under the [MIT License](https://opensource.org/licenses/MIT).
+This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).